 NOTE: Only Accommodation is provided.

 Meals are at helpers cost.

-Accommodation is in a comfortable 1-2 bed cabin in the forest, with outdoor deck and shower.
+Accommodation is in a comfortable cabin in the forest, 2 beds (which can be combined into a double) and an outdoor deck and hot water shower.

 Cooking facilities are available and a small cool box can be supplied.

-Please do not use chemical insect repellents (Aeroguard, etc).
+Please DO NOT use chemical insect repellents (Aeroguard, etc).
 Not only can it harm the animals but we tend to react to it as well.
-Plenty of organic/natural repellents are available (eg: Moove) and we can provide if required.
-Western Australain Sandalwood sticks are recommended, and do not smell as bad as 'Mossie Coils' either.

 There is a composting toilet in the main house with shared use.
 ONLY what you have eaten or drunk can go into it!!!
 (Plus, of course, organic paper)